it985/my-stars/README.md

 *   [ahmedkhaleel2004/gitdiagram](https://github.com/ahmedkhaleel2004/gitdiagram) - Free, simple, fast interactive diagrams for any GitHub repository

+*   [google-a2a/A2A](https://github.com/google-a2a/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.

 *   [codexu/note-gen](https://github.com/codexu/note-gen) - A cross-platform Markdown note-taking application dedicated to using AI to bridge recording and writing, organizing fragmented knowledge into a readable note.

 *   [logancyang/obsidian-copilot](https://github.com/logancyang/obsidian-copilot) - THE Copilot in Obsidian